FreudCat/landing-page/README.md

 - Add active class to sections when in viewport
 - Add more information to README file
 - Add a fourth section to the content section
+- Add a cross-browser solution for getting innerHeight for IE8 and earlier

 ## Usage
 - JavaScript: ES6
 - HTML: HTML 5

 ## Installation
 git clone https://github.com/FreudCat/landing-page.git